 Antigonus hadn’t just fought Eumenes, he’d been at war with other Diadochi and in 301 BCE several of them combined to fight him.
 The Antagonids (Antigonus and his son Demetrius) faced a mix of units from the other successors, which featured Seleucus and around 400 elephants.
 In contrast the Antagonids possessed only 75.
 This couldn’t have concerned Antigonus much as at both Paraitacene and Gabiene he had beaten an army with a larger elephant contingent.

-His son had seen the reverse of this, at Gaza (312 BCE) Demetrius had faced Seleucus and Demetrius held the advantage in terms of elephants (40 to Seleucus’ nil) yet he had been beaten.
-Ironically elephants may not have been seen as carrying much weight in deciding battles, however, this was about to change.
+His son had seen the reverse of this.
+At Gaza (312 BCE) Demetrius had faced Seleucus and Demetrius held the advantage in terms of elephants (40 to Seleucus’ nil).
+Yet he had been beaten.
+Ironically elephants may not have been seen as carrying much weight in deciding battles.
+This was about to change.

 Cicero, Ad Familiares 7.1

 Cassius Dio 39.38